Update: Details about the battery management system added to the introduction.

 BYD believes that some electric vehicle manufacturers may have compromised battery safety while aiming for a higher range.
 In pursuit of energy density, battery safety has been overlooked.
 With the Blade battery, BYD aims to bring focus to the all-important aspect of security.

 Other manufacturers have also shown interest in the BYD blade battery.
-Toyota has shown interest in the Warren-Buffet-backed brand’s technology, and its upcoming Toyota bZ sedan will reportedly use the BYD Blade battery.
+Toyota has shown interest in the Warren-Buffett-backed brand’s technology, and its upcoming Toyota bZ sedan will reportedly use the BYD Blade battery.
 Moreover, an upcoming Toyota-Suzuki electric mid-size SUV will also get the BYD Blade battery.
-Rumors swirled in the Chinese media last year that the upcoming Tesla Model 2/Tesla Model Q would use the BYD Blade battery.
+Rumors swirled in the Chinese media last year that the future USD 25,000 Tesla Model 2/Tesla Model Q would use the BYD Blade battery.
 After Elon Musk confirmed in early 2022 that they had stopped working on the budget electric car project, the reports faded.

 Second-generation BYD Blade battery